donwiktorb/nt-bot/README.md

-bot i've made for friends project
+bot i've made for friends project, there's also api in another repo